keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### PRESENTATIONS

-1. "Natural Teleology without Theology in Thomas Nagel's *Mind and Cosmos" Society of Christian Philosophers, University of San Diego, 2016.
+1. "Natural Teleology without Theology in Thomas Nagel's *Mind and Cosmos*" Society of Christian Philosophers, University of San Diego, 2016.
 2. "Fairy Tale Nihilism: The Empty Hero in *Kung Fu Panda* and *The Great and Powerful Oz*”,  Faith and Film Conference, Baylor University, 2014.
 3. “Is the Cosmos Causally Closed?”
 Ian Ramsey Centre, Oxford University, 2014.
 4. “Socratic Therapy,” SOPHIA Conference, Spring Branch, TX 2014.